8 Amazing Hill Stations Near Ahmedabad Within 750 km (2021)

 From December to the month of February, Matheran is packed with visitors, sometimes even from abroad.
 The widely known Panorama Point goes rightly by its name as it has the most panoramic of views ever seen from a hill station this small.
 The Prabal Fort can be seen clearly from the Louisa Point in Matheran.
 Another must-visit spot is its One Tree Hill Point.

 Widely known all over the country as one of the most beautiful hill stations is Mahabaleshwar, located in the district of Satara.
 With its spectacular views and lush green forests, the ambience Mahabaleshwar gifts you with is second to no other hill station.
 The Connaught Peak is the best spot for its views, and a visit to Arthur’s Seat will leave you with a refreshed mindset.
-Another much talked about spot here is the Babbington Point.
+Another much talked about spot here is the Babington Point.

 Unlike other hill stations, once in Mahabaleshwar, one can never run out of the experiences it has to offer.
 Packed from the peak month of March to June, it is 745 km away from Ahmedabad and can be reached by a variety of modes of communication.
 The famous Wilson Point of Sunrise goes rightly by its name, and the waterfalls are not to be missed.
 The Vienna Lake too is a star attraction here.
 Apart from these spots, the famous Mahabaleshwar Temple is grand and majestic, and so is the Fort of Pratapgarh.

-Seated in the lap of nature, these hill stations near Ahmedabad offer you the best of views, the most peace, and tranquillity.
+Seated in the lap of nature, these hill stations near Ahmedabad offer you the best of views, the most peace, and tranquility.
 From boating to trekking up the hills and camping, from palaces to gardens, and forts – you name it, and we can find it in hill-stations.
 Views full of life and cultural experiences, Ahmedabad is completely surrounded by some of the most peace-inducing sights that India has to offer.

 Leave behind all the stress of your workplace and dive right into the mystical hill stations near Ahmedabad.
 This city with a string of hill stations all around never disappoints anyone who seeks time away from the usual and the ordinary.
 After all, it is not for nothing that Ahmedabad has been mentioned in the UNESCO world heritage cities of India.